alisaifee/coredis/docs/source/compatibility.rst

 ZMPOP
 *****

-Remove and return members with scores in a sorted set
+Returns the highest- or lowest-scoring members from one or more sorted sets after removing them.
+Deletes the sorted set if the last member was popped.

 - Documentation: `ZMPOP <https://redis.io/commands/zmpop>`_
 - Implementation: :meth:`~coredis.Redis.zmpop`